FikretAslan/reading-notes/README.md

 - I will only better myself if I put the work in!

 **#A little about me**
-I was a former primary school teacher and recently left to pursue my passion of coding & software development.
+I was an experienced primary school teacher and recently left to pursue my passion of coding & software development.
 I'm 31 years old and I live in Cambridge.
->picture here